-These two districts are the sensible older sisters to Soho’s renowned raucousness, and all the better for it.
-Peppered with galleries, high-end shopping and Michelin-starred restaurants, Marylebone and Fitzrovia are truly the places to see and be seen and they consistently lead the way for fashion, both in glamorous garments and decadent drinking dens.
+The sensible older sisters to Soho’s renowned raucousness, and all the better for it, these two districts are truly the places to see and be seen in the city, particularly after 5PM.

-Inside a decommissioned fire station from 1887 you’ll find hotel, bar and outdoor terrace.
-Intimate and cosy but a good place to celeb spot.
-When it first opened, you would be looking for ways to get in.
-But gone are the days of name dropping.
-The idea that it is inaccessible is untrue.
-Get there early enough to get a seat in the bar on the left.
-Grab a small table or perch at the bar, enjoy the cocktails and the view.
-The crab stuffed donuts and fried chicken are a must.
-Always brimming with energy, head for afternoon cocktails or for a bigger one on Friday and Saturday nights when it turns into a club night.
-Its the only way to rub shoulders with the celebs hitting the town that night.
+Inside a decommissioned fire station from 1887 you’ll find the hotel, bar, and outdoor terrace, which together comprise Chiltern Firehouse.
+Intimate and cosy – and a good place to celeb spot too – when it first opened, you would be looking for ways to get in, but gone are the days of name dropping.
+The idea that it is inaccessible is untrue, simply get there early enough to get a seat in the bar, or book a small table ahead of time and enjoy cocktails accompanied by crab stuffed donuts and fried chicken (it’s not a case of either or, both are a must here).

 The Mandeville Hotel

-Is Purl a bar, or the world’s classiest laboratory?!
+Is Purl a bar, or the world’s classiest laboratory?
 Molecular mixology and scientific concoctions make this basement hideaway a seriously class-leading cocktail saloon.
-Making a name for itself by offering up innovative, multi-sensory creations, Purl uses aromas, fogs and foams, twisting up classic cocktails and tantalizing taste buds.
-The Blue Bayou (Absolut Elyx vodka, pisco, yuzu and citrus sherbet with a foamy “Blue Air’) the smoking Citrus Myrtifolia (navy rum, red vermouth, ginger syrup and wild strawberry bitter) and absinth-fuelled mist of the Tinique Punch (maraschino liqueur, rums, honey shrub and homemade grenadine) are just some of the wild libations guests can sample here, against the soundtrack of soothing strains of jazz.
+Making a name for itself by offering up innovative, multi-sensory creations, Purl uses aromas, fogs, and foams, twisting up classic cocktails and tantalising taste buds.
+The Blue Bayou (Absolut Elyx vodka, pisco, yuzu, and citrus sherbet with a foamy “Blue Air’), the smoking Citrus Myrtifolia (navy rum, red vermouth, ginger syrup, and wild strawberry bitter), and absinthe-fuelled mist of the Tinique Punch (maraschino liqueur, rums, honey shrub, and homemade grenadine) are just some of the wild libations guests can sample here, against the soundtrack of soothing strains of jazz.

 Just next door to the Wigmore, and a stone’s throw from exciting Oxford Circus, this quirky, award-winning bar within The Langham Hotel complex is a dream in amethyst.
 Floor to ceiling lilac decorations adorn this sophisticated space, where English regency and Ming dynasty styles gracefully collide.
 The oriental pagodas that crown the bar are perhaps a satirical suggestion of a place of boozy worship, where congregations come en masse to sample the Artesian’s selection of 50 rums.
 However it’s the deliciously absurd cocktails that people truly flock here for.
-Expect to find exotic ingredients such as yuzu, shochu and vetiver blended with the more familiar, but equally bizarre, artichoke and coriander, served potentially in a golden pineapple, or presented on the haunches of a giant metal ant.
-Every concoction is a show stopping performance, and we can guarantee you wont become bored in the eccentric Artesian.
-Voted World’s Best Bar three years running in 2012, 2013 and 2014 it certainly hasn’t lost its charm, or its ability to attract celebrity clientele…
+Expect to find exotic ingredients such as yuzu, shochu, and vetiver blended with the more familiar, but equally bizarre, artichoke and coriander, served potentially in a golden pineapple, or presented on the haunches of a giant metal ant.
+Every concoction is a show-stopping performance, and we can guarantee you wont become bored in the eccentric Artesian.

 Roka Shochu Lounge

-The Edition’s Punch Room is a modern reincarnation of London’s 19th century private clubs.
+The London Edition’s lobby space is a buzzing showpiece.
+Open to non-guests, a huge silver egg hangs above the bar area, mirroring the scenes of merriment below, directing patrons attention upward to the incredible plasterwork and stuccos that adorn the walls and ceilings.
+When you’re done gawping at the impressive scene, sink into one of the plush velvety sofas with a cocktail and tuck into some bar bites like Korean spiced chicken wings and some seriously mouth watering truffle mac n cheese balls.
+If time allows, venture to The Edition’s Punch Room – a modern reincarnation of London’s 19th century private clubs.
 Its namesake is the focus here: over 30 varieties of punch are available including the signature gin-based ‘Edition’.
 Panelled in aged oak and strewn with plush button-backed loungers, this elegant room throbs to the rhythm of soul and blues, and often has impromptu live performances.